Chevron oil cargo tangled in U.S. sanctions on Venezuela

 The Seahero’s manager was listed as Greek company Thenamaris, according to shipping data and Thenamaris’ website.
 The Athens-based company did not immediately respond to a request for comment.

-Reporting by Jennifer Hiller in Houston, Devika Krishna Kumar in New York and Jonathan Saul in London; Editing by Marguerita Choy and Richard Chang
+Reporting by Jennifer Hiller in Houston, Devika Krishna Kumar in New York and Jonathan Saul in London; Editing by Marguerita Choy, Richard Chang and David Gregorio